SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Office staff participate in Aviation SMS

-Key personnel in your SMS need to be documented so that your employees understand and know whom the important players in your organization are making the SMS happen.
+Key personnel in your SMS need to be documented so that your employees understand and know who the important players in your organization are making the SMS happen.
 For example, you might identify and list:

 • Members of your safety committee(s);